deckhouse/deckhouse/modules/402-ingress-nginx/docs/FAQ.md

 {% endraw %}
 [Here](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#x509-client-certs) you can read more about how certificate authentication works.

-## How do I configure an external Load Balancer to check if IngressNginxController is available?
+## How do I configure an external load balancer to check if IngressNginxController is available?

-In case an IngressNginxController is deployed behind a Load Balancer, it is advisable to configure Your Load Balancer so that it would check the avaiability of the IngressNginxController's endpoints via a health check mechanism, periodically sending HTTP or tcp requests.
+In case an IngressNginxController is deployed behind a load balancer, it is advisable to configure your load balancer so that it would check the availability of the IngressNginxController's endpoints via a health check mechanism, periodically sending HTTP or TCP requests.
-While it is possible to test the endpoints simply by checking if a relevant tcp port is open, we recommend implementing HTTP checks with the following parameters:
+While it is possible to test the endpoints simply by checking if a relevant TCP port is open, we recommend implementing HTTP checks with the following parameters:
 - Protocol: HTTP
 - Path: /healthz
 - Port: 80 (or relevant [httpPort](cr.html#ingressnginxcontroller-v1-spec-hostport-httpport) value in case of using HostPort inlet).